-The ray-tracing world - known to generate photorealistic images - is at our door.
-It's there, waiting for real-time 3D engineers to fully understand what it can do for them.
-In this series of articles, I'll describe my adventure to integrate this powerful new tool within my existing engine.
+The world of ray-tracing, known for its ability to generate photorealistic images, is now at our doorstep.
+It's there, waiting for real-time 3D engineers to fully understand its potential.
+In this series of articles, I'll describe my journey of integrating this powerful new tool into my existing engine.

 This is a first part of a series of articles.
-Let's start concretely and make a pass computing the ambient occlusion.
+Let's start by concretely computing the ambient occlusion.